dougsplinter/AdminDay2020/README.md

 # AdminDay2020
-Stream of thing you need:
+Stream of things you might want to look at or copy from:

 Macro Edit Snips: